ktrap06/corticalanalysis/README.md

 - smoothing - spatial smoothing (gaussian, 3 pixel, and temporal chebeshev 1 filer
 - make_video - generate dff video of whole session

+#### Script-use examples folder
-The Script-use examples contains a main_notebook_example: this is a jupyter notebook whereby I processed a pilot dataset.
+This contains a **main_notebook_example**: this is a jupyter notebook whereby I processed a pilot dataset.
 This is how each trial should look upon being processed and kept in a notebooks folder (personal use).

-preprocessing_with_examples is a jupyter notebook containing both preprocessing functions and the main script functions.
+**preprocessing_with_examples** is a jupyter notebook containing both preprocessing functions and the main script functions.
 This is used to generate the main script and preprocessing_function script.
 Not for dataset us, but rather generating more components to the project.

 This project was completed in Python version 3.12 using the following packages and versions: